Support Our Work

 Our programs depend on donor support.
 Help train and support a rising generation of student journalists, give voice to student writers, and elevate the role of journalism in education.

-For Asian Americans, the fear of violence is real.
-Because of an incident six years ago, I’m still worried whenever my grandpa goes out alone.
-By Seohee Jung EDITOR’S NOTE: This article was originally published by Youth Communications and is reposted here with permission.
-YC is a nonprofit publisher of teen-written stories and curriculum to help educators strengthen the social and […]
+Boluwatife is a tongue twister for many Americans, but it holds beauty and power, whether or not you can pronounce it.
+By Boluwatife Ogunbodede EDITOR’S NOTE: This article was originally published by Youth Communications and is reposted here with permission.
+YC is a nonprofit publisher of teen-written stories and curriculum to help educators strengthen the social and emotional skills […]